This story was originally published in 2017.

 Perched like a king behind Bonnie Brennan’s home was Titus, her six-year-old long-haired cat.
 With feline immunodeficiency virus, Titus isn’t able to enjoy the life of a traditional outdoor cat.
 The risk of infecting another cat through a bite, paired with the stress that exploring the outdoors would put on his immune system, has confined Titus to a life indoors.

-But last summer that all changed thanks to some mesh screening, a few pieces of lumber and a touch of handy work from Brennan.
+But a few summers ago, that all changed thanks to some mesh screening, a few pieces of lumber and a touch of handy work from Brennan.
 Now, on these nice summer days, you can find Titus lounging in a window box that juts out from Brennan’s first floor bathroom, where he can enjoy the breeze and nap in his own sanctuary.

 “He loves it.
 It’s a way for him to be closer to nature and it’s kind of like his little space,” Brennan said.

 Among feline enthusiasts, these screen window boxes, and in some cases large-scale outdoor enclosures, have been dubbed “catios.”
 Brennan said she first saw the idea for a catio online and was inspired to make her own.
 Premade catios can be pricey, and Brennan figured all the do-it-yourself lessons she learned from her brothers growing up would pay off in this instance.